ionic-team/ionic-framework/core/src/components/item/readme.md

 Contains a URL or a URL fragment that the hyperlink points to.
 If this property is set, an anchor tag will be rendered.

+#### lines

+string

+How the bottom border should be displayed on the item.

 #### mode